Sanglorian/orcus/Orcus Monsters - current.md

 > **Immune:**&nbsp;disease, poison, **Resist:**&nbsp;incorporeal
 >
 > ‡	**Ghostly Sword** (standard, at-will) ● **Necrotic, Weapon**
-> +11 vs Reflex; 2d8+4 necrotic damage, and the target is marked until the end of the knightly spectre’s next turn.
+> +11 vs Reflex; 2d8+4 necrotic damage, and the target is marked until the end of the specter’s next turn.
 > **Knightly Tactics**
-> A knightly spectre has combat advantage against any target marked by any ghostly sword power.
+> A specter has combat advantage against any target marked by any *ghostly sword* power.

 > #### Specter of Sorrow